Open air burning

 Safety, rules and restrictions

-It’s your responsibility to make sure outdoor appliance and cooking fires are safe and follow the rules and regulations listed in the Open Air Burning By-law, including:
+To set or maintain a fire outdoors, you must ensure outdoor appliances and cooking fires are safe.
+You must also follow the rules and regulations listed in the Open Air Burning By-law:

-• Ensuring your fire is located at least five metres away from any building, structure, property line, tree, hedge, fence, roadway, overhead wire or anything else that could catch fire and burn easily
+• Ensure your fire is located at least 5 metres away from any building, structure, property line, tree, hedge, fence, roadway, overhead wire or anything else hat could catch fire and burn easily

-• Making sure that your fire won’t cause a nuisance through issues such as excessive smoke or smell
+• Make sure that your fire won’t cause a nuisance through issues like excessive smoke or smell

-• Always watching and controlling a fire until it’s extinguished
+• Always watch and control a fire until it’s extinguished

-• Having a fire extinguisher or garden hose available
+• Always Have a fire extinguisher or garden hose available